astral-sh/uv/docs/guides/integration/docker.md

     uv sync
 ```

+This will reuse downloaded packages across builds on the same machine, reducing the time taken to
+install dependencies.
+The cache is only mounted for the duration of the `uv sync` command and is not included in the final
+image, minimising the image size.

 Changing the default [`UV_LINK_MODE`](../../reference/settings.md#link-mode) silences warnings about
 not being able to use hard links since the cache and sync target are on separate file systems.